-Roundtable Discussion on the Philippines Water Sector: Gaps and Opportunities
+Roundtable Discussion on The Philippines Water Sector: Gaps and Opportunities

 20 March 2019 | Joy Nostalg Hotel Manila, ADB Avenue, Ortigas Center, Pasig City

-In line with the observance of World Water Day (WWD) which is celebrated on the 22nd of March each year, the Department for International Trade of the British Embassy in partnership with the Society for the Conservation of Philippine Wetlands, Inc. is conducting a Round Table Discussion (RTD) on “The Philippines Water Sector: Gaps and Opportunities” on 20 March 2019 at the Joy Nostalg Hotel Manila on ADB Ave., Ortigas Center, Pasig City.
+In line with the observance of World Water Day (WWD) which is celebrated on the 22nd of March each year, the Department for International Trade of the British Embassy in partnership with the Society for the Conservation of Philippine Wetlands, Inc. conducted a Round Table Discussion (RTD) on “The Philippines Water Sector: Gaps and Opportunities” on 20 March 2019 at the Joy Nostalg Hotel Manila on ADB Ave., Ortigas Center, Pasig City.

 - To promote and enhance relationships among key Philippine oversight agencies on water, private sector, civil society organizations, academe, development partners, and water end-users;